PretendoNetwork/nintendo-wiki/docs/nex/protocols/datastore/index.md

 | `0x080` | Update objects `name` field                                                                                     |
 | `0x100` | Update objects `referredCnt` field.
 Set, not added                                                              |
 | `0x200` | Update objects `status` field.
 Anything besides `0` seems to result in `DataStore::NotFound` on future requests |

+### Period
+DataStore objects are really just S3 objects.
+The `period` field of an object is the number of *days* the object is valid for before it expires and is deleted from S3.
+Objects can be "refreshed" to update their expire time, which also updates the objects `updatedTime` field.
+Not all games respect this value, however, and will either set their own expire time or never expire objects even if a `period` is set for them

 [Result]: /docs/nex/types#result
 [String]: /docs/nex/types#string